 - Runny, itchy, congested nose

 Allergic rhinitis is a common and debilitating disease

-- Allergic rhinitis affects around 1 in 5 people in Australia and New Zealand
+- Allergic rhinitis affects around 18% of people in Australia and New Zealand

 - Allergic rhinitis predisposes people to more frequent sinus infections

 - People with allergic rhinitis often suffer from fatigue due to poor quality sleep

 - Moderate or severe allergic rhinitis impairs learning and performance in children, results in more frequent absenteeism in adults and reduced productivity, and therefore can cause considerable impairment in quality of life

 Pollen can also trigger asthma

 Some people with moderate or severe allergic rhinitis believe that their allergic rhinitis 'turns' into asthma or that it makes them tight in the chest or wheeze.
 However, pollen can directly trigger asthma as well as allergic rhinitis.
 Small particles of allergens can penetrate deep into the airways of the lung.
 Thunderstorms can also contribute to this:

 Pollen seasons can last for several months